-Highest Qualification Attained

-Highest qualification attained refers to the highest grade or standard a person has passed or the highest level where a certificate, diploma or degree is awarded.
-Persons aged 15 years and over who are not attending educational institutions as full-time students are classified into the following main categories :

-No Formal Qualification/ Lower Primary This refers to those who have never attended school, or have primary education but without Primary School Leaving Examination (PSLE) certificate or their equivalent, or have Certificate in Best 1-3.
-Primary This refers to those who have PSLE or other certificate of equivalent standard, or have Certificate in Best 4.
+Highest Qualification Attained Highest qualification attained refers to the highest grade or standard a person has passed or the highest level where a certificate, diploma or degree is awarded.
+Persons aged 15 years and over who are not attending educational institutions as full-time students are classified into the following main categories: No Formal Qualification/ Lower Primary This refers to those who have never attended school, or have primary education but without Primary School Leaving Examination (PSLE) certificate or their equivalent, or have Certificate in Best 1-3.
+This refers to those who have PSLE or other certificate of equivalent Primary standard, or have Certificate in Best 4.

 Lower Secondary This refers to those who have secondary education without a GCE 'O'/'N' Level pass or equivalent, or have Certificate in Wise 1-3, or basic vocational certificates (incl.
 Basic vocational training).
-Secondary This refers to those who have at least 1 GCE 'N'/'O' Level pass, or Certificate of Competency, or Technical Certificate at NTC Grade 3 level or equivalent (eg Certificate of Vocational Training, BCA Builder Certificate), or other certificates/qualifications of equivalent standard.
-Upper Secondary GENERAL - This refers to those who have at least 1 GCE 'A' Level pass, or have other certificates/qualifications of equivalent standard.
+This refers to those who have at least 1 GCE 'N'/'O' Level pass, Secondary or Certificate of Competency, or Technical Certificate NTC Grade 3 level or equivalent (eg Certificate of Vocational Training, BCA Builder Certificate), or other certificates/qualifications of equivalent standard.

+GENERAL Upper Secondary - This refers to those who have at least 1 GCE 'A' Level pass, or have other certificates/qualifications of equivalent standard.

 VOCATIONAL - This refers to those who have Certificate in Office Skills, or Certificate in Business Skills, or Technical Certificate at NTC Grade 2 level or equivalent (including Advanced Builder Certificate), or Technical Certificate at NTC Grade 1 level or equivalent, or Industrial Technician Certificate or equivalent (including Polytechnic certificates), or other advanced certificates (eg SIM certificates).

 Polytechnic Diploma This refers to those who have Polytechnic diploma, or Polytechnic advanced diploma (including Polytechnic advance/post/specialist/ management/graduate diploma), or Polytechnic post-diploma certificate.
 Other Diploma and Professional Qualification This refers to those who have qualifications awarded by professional bodies, or National Institute of Education (NIE) Diploma, or other diploma qualifications (eg SIM diploma).

 University This refers to those who have Bachelor Degree, or Postgraduate Diploma (including NIE postgraduate diploma), or Masters, or Doctorate.

 Field of Study

 Field of study refers to the principal discipline, branch or subject matter of study that leads to the award of the highest qualification attained at polytechnic or university levels.
 The Singapore Standard Educational Classification 2000 is used to classify the subject matter of study.

+Literacy

-Literacy (Language Literate In)
+(Language Literate In)

 Literacy refers to a person's ability to read with understanding, eg a newspaper, in the language specified.

+Language

-Language Most Frequently Spoken at Home
+Most Frequently Spoken at Home

 Language most frequently spoken at home refers to the language or dialect that a person uses most frequently at home when speaking to household members.

 Predominant Household Language

 Predominant household language refers to the language or dialect spoken by the majority of household members to other members.

 ECONOMIC CHARACTERISTICS

 Economic Status

 The economic status of a person refers to whether a person was working during the seven days preceding the day he was enumerated.
 Persons aged 15 years and over are classified as either economically active or economically inactive.

 Economically active persons refer to persons who were working and those who were actively looking for work if not working during the reference period.

+Working A working person is one who during the reference period, worked for

+pay or profit.
+It includes all those who had a job but were on leave during the Census, serving national service, as well as those who worked

+in a family business without fixed pay.